hardkiller2565123123/NarutoBrokenBond-Recompiled/README.md

 To use this project, users must legally own a copy of *Naruto: The Broken Bond* for Xbox 360.

-This project exists for:
-- Preservation
-- Research
-- Education

 No piracy is supported or encouraged.